 A former natural-gas trader at Amaranth Advisors LLC, backed by the U.S. Commodity Futures Trading Commission, asked a federal appeals court to overturn a $30 million fine imposed by another regulator over alleged manipulation of the gas-futures market.

 In a case that could determine the limits of the Federal Energy Regulatory Commission’s power to punish market manipulation, a lawyer for Brian Hunter told a three-judge panel in Washington yesterday that the CFTC has sole jurisdiction over futures trading on the New York Mercantile Exchange.
 The CFTC, which filed papers supporting Hunter, also argued yesterday.

-Hunter’s lawyer, Michael Kim of Kobre & Kim LLP (0221910D), said during the 40-minute argument, that there was no notice, “much less fair notice,” to Brian Hunter that his conduct was being regulated by FERC.
+Hunter’s lawyer, Michael Kim of Kobre & Kim LLP (0221910D:US), said during the 40-minute argument, that there was no notice, “much less fair notice,” to Brian Hunter that his conduct was being regulated by FERC.
 Hunter claims his actions didn’t amount to market manipulation.